knurling-rs/knurling-session-20q4/src/stdnostd.md

 Another possibility for dealing with this problem:

-The [heapless crate](https://docs.rs/heapless/0.5.6/heapless/), which provides `static` friendly data structures that don't require dynamic memory allocation.
+The [heapless crate](https://docs.rs/heapless/0.5.6/heapless/), which provides `static` friendly data structures that don't require dynamic memory allocation, with a fixed maximum storage size.

 ### Further Reading: